 How AAA Family Law Can Help You With Your Case

 If you are an unmarried father or mother with a paternity issue in the Orlando metro area, please call Eduardo J. Mejias of AAA Family at (407) 260-6001 to schedule an initial consultation.
 See Family Lawyer Retainer Fees.

-We can represent you in paternity cases through a trial and, if necessary, in any appeals to one of the district courts of appeal in Florida.
+We can be your paternity lawyer through the trial and, if necessary, in any appeals to one of the district courts of appeal in Florida.

 At the consultation I will listen to your description of the issues and realistically assess your situation.
 Then I will create a strategy to protect your parental right and achieve your objectives.
 And I will quote you a fixed attorney retainer fee before signing a contract for legal services or making any payment.
 When you do sign with AAA Family Law, I will keep informed of the progress of your case by returning phone calls and emails within 24 hours on business days.

-Our attorney retainer fees for paternity cases range from $2,100 to $3,000 depending on the level of complexity of the case.
+Our attorney retainer fees to be your paternity lawyer range from $2,100 to $3,000 depending on the level of complexity of the case.
 Read Family Lawyer Retainer Fees for the trial attorney retainer fee ranges and the court costs.